Theragatha - The Verses of the Senior Monks

 123You can’t live by fasting,

-But food doesn’t lead to peace of heart.
+but food doesn’t lead to peace of heart.

 I wander, seeking.

-124They know it’s a swamp,
+124They know it’s just a swamp,

-A subtle dart, hard to pull out;
+Honor is a subtle dart, hard to extract,

 Valliya